aysan0/dai/README.md

 5) Add and commit your changes (see github documentation for more info)

-6) Create a pull request to the master branch (see pull requests on github documentation)
+6) Create a pull request to the main branch (see pull requests on github documentation)